 Pastures and hayfields in the Hudson Valley are typically located on less than prime agricultural fields, such as, sloped, poorly draining land.
 Management practices for hay production are typically oriented towards volume production.
 As a result, farmers cut fields at less than ideal times relative to soil conditions.
 Repetition of these practices leads to surface and subsurface soil compaction.
 Soil compaction negatively impacts water infiltration, aeration, biological activity and nutrient exchange, which limits nutrient uptake and pasture regrowth.
 The management of hayfields is often a net nutrient-extractive process, with little or no animal manures or fertilizers returning to the property.
 These practices limit biological activity in the soil, which limits productive capacity.

 This demonstration project was designed to answer the question: which pasture treatment, or combination of treatments does the most to improve soil health, pasture regrowth, soil compaction, and forage quality and species diversity?
-Further, the data collected will allow us to estimate the cost-effectiveness of each treatment from the farmer’s perspective, resulting in recommendations for pasture improvement methods on similar soils.
-These recommendations will be the focus of our educational efforts at regional conferences and in online articles.

 The pasture improvement demonstration features sixteen 40’ by 40’ plots dedicated to a variety of pasture treatments.
 The treatments include a control plot, managed grazing by sheep and cattle, application of compost, application of fertilizer (high Ca limestone) and keyline plowing to mitigate surface and subsurface soil compaction, and all possible combinations thereof (see attached diagram).